 Chief Photographer – Rory Selvey

-Rory Selvey is a PPE student whose inability to write is only surpassed by his discomfort in being the centre of attention.
-Writing an Exeposé biography has been a wonderful experience.
-Fortunately, his Instagram is absolutely banging, as his unique (in)abilities lend themselves to the role of Photographer, where he can lurk behind a camera and fuel the egos of others with endless supplies of candid portraits.
-Somewhat nomadic, he prides himself on his lack of attendance, but might be found on the touch-line on Wednesday afternoons, camera-in-hand, quietly tutting at the (occasional) inadequacy of Exeter’s sports teams.
+Rory is a PPE student tasked with making the paper look pretty and irritating the writers by taking up too much room on the front page.
+He began as a wildlife photographer in his early teens, but then made some friends, and since has devoted an inordinate amount of time trying (and succeeding…) to make his Instagram absolutely banging.
+His unique (in)abilities lend themselves to the role of Photographer, where he can lurk behind a camera and fuel the egos of others with endless supplies of candid portraits.
+Somewhat nomadic, he might be found on the touch-line on Wednesday afternoons, camera-in-hand, quietly tutting at the (occasional) inadequacy of Exeter’s sports teams.

 Foreign Correspondent Coordinator – Madeleine Baker